Star Wars Galaxies Chronicles

 Hunting and Exploration

 The world size in Star Wars Galaxies was quite large.
 The bestiary had all manner of NPCs and monsters.
 The great thing about hunting and exploring was the social interaction.
 Going on long treks from the nearest shuttleport with your best friends, setting up camps, skinning, and taking down end-game level creatures for loot and XP was interesting no matter how many times you did it.
-SWG didn’t hold the player’s hand and point him exactly where to go.
-The developers created many secret areas in the game that players had to find for themselves.
-The sheer size of the planets made you feel quite small among the ongoing events across the galaxy.
+SWG didn’t hold the player’s hand and point where to go.
+The developers created secret areas in the game that players had to find for themselves.
+The sheer size of the planets made one feel quite small among the ongoing events across the galaxy.

 A Guide to Exploration